 The i2i teacher training programme is a postgraduate programme – you will require:

-You will also require GCSE (or equivalent) Grade C/4 or above certificates in English and Maths for Secondary Teacher Training.
+You will also require GCSE (or equivalent) Grade C/4 or above certificates in English Language and Maths for Secondary Teacher Training.
 Certificates will be required at interview (replacement certificates can be requested from the examination boards for any lost/stolen certificates)

 Two academic or professional references, as appropriate

 If you were educated overseas you will need to obtain a statement of comparability from ENIC (the UK National Information Centre for the recognition and evaluation of international qualifications and skills.)